Bruce Sterling

 The little-kid Calder looms quite large in the Calder legendry.
 People who knew Calder as a child were especially taken with this handy explanation for his weird adult behavior.
 The secret is: our Sandy’s just a little kid who never grew up!
 Sandy’s got a permanent childish gusto for messing around!
 He makes a big spoon out of scrap metal — because any kid would!
 He yanks off functional drawer-pulls, and he replaces them with hand-hammered bronze spirals, because that’s the decor that a four-year-old would like!
 Sandy has never internalized the rules of adult behavior, so he turns his surroundings into his private playtime fairyland.
 And, since he’s boyishly good-natured about it, it’s charming.
 Sandy’s a fun guy, he does it for the sheer joy of it!
 It’s delightful to try to cook with awkward tin ladles that are hazardous and semi-functional!

 I understand why people would want to say all this — it’s a kind of Whig version of Calder, where he’s destined from his boyhood to invent radical sculptural forms.
 I myself don’t buy this glib explanation, though.
 It’s way too neat and cozy.
-I’d like to offer another, less-perky version, where Calder is a too-bright little kid verging an autism.
+I’d like to offer another, less-perky version, where Calder is a too-bright little kid verging on autism.
 He has serious conceptual issues with three-dimensional space.

 Little Calder has unspoken but long-lasting issues with rooms and spaces, with volumes and relationships and motions.
 When he hacks his bedroom, that’s not a boyish act of gusto.
 It’s a differently-abled kid learning to cope, and, maybe, aiming to transcend.